DistributedSystemsGroup/zoe/docs/install.rst

 Requirements
 ------------

-* MySQL to keep all the state
+* An SQL database to keep all the state
 * Docker Swarm
+* A DNS server for service discovery, with DDNS support

+Optional:

-* A Docker registry containing Zoe images
+* A Docker registry containing Zoe images for Docker image caching

 How to install
 --------------

-1. Clone this repository
-2. Generate a sample configuration file with ``zoe.py write-config zoe.conf``
-3. Edit ``zoe.conf`` and check/modify the following sections (the other sections are covered below):
-    * flask (use in a python interpreter ``import os; os.urandom(24)`` to generate a new key)
-    * filesystem
-    * smtp
-4. Setup supervisor to manage Zoe processes: in the ``scripts/supervisor/`` directory you can find the configuration file for supervisor.
-You need to modify the paths to point to where you cloned Zoe.
-5. Start running applications!

-Zoe configuration is read from an 'ini' file, the following locations are searched for a file names ``zoe.conf``:
-* working path (.)
-* /etc/zoe
+First of all make sure you have installed the three requirements listed above.

 Database
 --------

 1. Install MySQL/MariaDB, or any other DB supported by SQLAlchemy.
 2. Create a database, a user and a password and use these to build a connection string like ``mysql://<user>:<password>@host/db``

-3. Put this string in section ``[db]`` of zoe.conf
+Two different Zoe processes use the database and the config file provides separate options.
+If you feel the need, you can setup different databases too.

 Swarm/Docker
 ------------